Skip to main content Go to Site Map

 Entry to a Foundation course usually follows two years of sixth form study, but we also consider relevant and equivalent Level 3 qualifications.

 • A minimum of two GCE A Level passes at Grade C or above.
-One of these should be in a relevant creative subject.
+One of these will normally be in a relevant creative subject.

 • Two BTEC Subsidiary Diplomas/BTEC Extended Certificate at Merit, or a combination of BTEC Subsidiary Diploma/BTEC Extended Certificate and A Level qualifications.